 "Thus saith the Lord, 'Stand ye in the ways, and see, and ask for the Old Paths, where is the good way, and walk therein, and ye shall find rest for your souls."
 (Jer.
-6:16) "And they that be of Thee shall build the old waste places: thou shall to Dwell in."
+6:16) "And they that be of Thee shall build the old waste places: thou shalt raise up the foundations of many generations; and thou shalt be called, The Repairer of the Breach, The Restorer of Paths to Dwell in."
 (Isa.
 58:12).